 The review proceeding shall be held privately.
 At any review, you have the right to be present and have an attorney or other advocate accompany and represent you at your own expense.
 If you cannot afford an attorney, you may contact Legal Services Corporation of Iowa, the Iowa Volunteer Lawyer Project, or Disability Rights IOWA, for assistance.

-Documenting Uses and Disclosures of PHI Policy
+Documentation Policy

 POLICY